Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Cross-layer Dependency MPQ Optimality

-Empirically, cross-layer dependencies play non-negligible role in the search of optimal MPQ solutions and ignoring them may lead to suboptimal solutions.
-As for evidence, we present, on ImageNet, two examples of MPQ suboptimality caused by ignoring the cross-layer dependencies.
-To make the suboptimality easy to understand, we focus on only a few layers and assume that the problem is to \emph{choose two layers to quantize so that the quantization loss is minimized}.
+Empirically, cross-layer dependencies play a non-negligible role in the search of optimal MPQ solutions and ignoring them may lead to suboptimal solutions.
+Here we present, on ImageNet, two examples of MPQ suboptimality caused by ignoring the cross-layer dependencies.
+To make the suboptimality easy to understand, we focus on only a few layers and the goal is to \emph{choose two layers to quantize so that the quantization loss is minimized}.